demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ### azure-sentinel-list-incident-relations
 ***
-Get a list of an incident's related entities from Azure Sentinel.
+Gets a list of an incident's related entities from Azure Sentinel.

 ##### Base Command